-The changes to the USDA home loan eligibility map scheduled for October 1, 2013 had been postponed until January 15, 2014.
-It has just been postponed again until October 1, 2014.
+The changes to the USDA home loan eligibility map scheduled for October 1, 2013 has been postponed until October 1, 2014.

 This is a great opportunity to take advantage of very generous USDA loan boundaries that allow buyers in many suburban areas around the country to participate in the program.
 The eligible areas are based on town and city populations during the last census in the year 2000 – over 14 years ago.
 After a long delay, the USDA is about to update their eligibility maps.
-After October 1, 2014, your chance to get into a suburban neighborhood with a zero down loan through the USDA program could be gone forever.
+After October 1, 2014, USDA loan availability will be lower, especially in suburban neighborhoods.

 The USDA Loan

 One of the best mortgage products available today is the USDA home loan.
 It allows borrowers to purchase a home with zero down, as long as the home is within a “rural” geographical area as designated by USDA.

 USDA is a little different than other government-backed programs like FHA and VA, in that the first thing the lender will review is the location of the property.
 (See our USDA page for complete guidelines.)

 Even if the borrowers are fully qualified from an income and credit perspective, the USDA loan cannot be approved if the property is not located in an eligible area.